Gramli/SmallApiToolkit/README.md

 ...
 app.Run();
 ```
-When you register the **ExceptionMiddleware**, all exceptions will be caught (unless they are handled lower in the code).
-If you need to change the response sent to the client after an exception is caught, you can override the **ExtractFromException** method, which creates the response status and message.
-Additionally, if you need to define a custom JSON object that is sent to the client, you can override the **CreateResponseJson** method.
-Both methods are called from the **WriteResponseAsync** method, which you can also override.
-The **WriteResponseAsync** method takes the parameters of Exception and HttpContext.
+Override the **ExtractFromException** and **CreateResponseJson** methods to customize the error response sent to clients.

 ## Versioning
-**SmallApiToolkit** has a **MapVersionGroup** extension method that adds a version to an endpoint route.
-You can use **MapVersionGroup** like this:
+**SmallApiToolkit** includes a **MapVersionGroup** extension method for versioning endpoint routes, ensuring your API can evolve without breaking existing clients.

 ```
 ...